-Sometime last Autumn, I wrote about ‘5 things that are inspiring me now’ and I’ve decided to drop one of these posts in from occasionally to share what’s interesting and inspirational to me at the time.
+Sometime last Autumn, I wrote about ‘5 things that are inspiring me now’ and I’ve decided to drop one of these posts in occasionally to share what’s interesting and inspirational to me at the time.
 I personally love to be inspired by others…to see what interests people or gets their creativity going and to soak up their enthusiasm….I hope you feel the same 🙂 Maybe something in this post will inspire you too.

 First up is colour.
 I know, I know…sounds a bit generalised, doesn’t it?
 But hear me out 🙂